Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 This item enables Power- and Technique-characters to interrupt charge attacks with a jump after a certain breakpoint.
 Speed-type characters have something resembling this skill naturally.
 If both Dragon's Eye and Heavenly Sash are equipped, Heavenly Sash takes priority.

-It seems that jump canceling an attack where a character's model is in air actually grants you extra height?
+It seems that jump cancelling an attack where a character's model is in air actually grants you extra height?

 ### Heavenly Sash